Evgeny Vinokurov: Academic Interests

 In 2009 he headed the international research group and published the EDB System of Indicators for the Eurasian Integration (SIEI), a complex system of comprehensive monitoring of statistics and dynamics of regional integration in the CIS region with the use of a specialized economic toolkit.
 Together with A. Libman they also developed a theory of holding-together regionalism to explain the patterns of regional re-integration processes (relevant for the explanation of integration patterns not only in the post-Soviet space but also in Africa and some other regions).

 His research focused on integration processes on the Eurasian continent, spanning the European Union, the Eurasian Economic Union, Central Asia, Eastern Asia, and South Asia.
 In a nutshell, it provides a coherent view of Eurasian continental integration.
 The concept of Eurasian continental integration was the subject of the book "Eurasian Integration: Challenges of Transcontinental Regionalism", written together with A. Libman.

 "Re-Evaluating Regional Organizations: Behind the Smokescreen of Official Mandates", was also co-authored with A. Libman and published by Palgrave Macmillan in 2017.
-It introduces the new database of 62 regional organizations with up to 130 various parameters for each one of them.
+It introduces the new database of 62 regional international organizations with up to 130 various parameters for each one of them.
 This monograph pursues two research questions: first, why do regional organizations demonstrate such remarkable resilience even when they do not achieve their declared goals?
 Second, what factors actually determine the goal-setting and how do they evolve over the life of the regional organization?

 “Introduction to the Eurasian Economic Union”, was published by Palgrave Macmillan in 2018.
 It represents a concise survey of various aspects of the functioning of the EAEU – from its history and institutions to the analysis of the common markets and the external economic relations.
 “One Eurasia or Many?
 Regional Interconnections and Connectivity Projects on the Eurasian Continent”, a book on the institutional cooperation setting and connectivity across the Eurasian continent, was written together with A. Libman and published by George Washington University in 2021.
+A comprehensive handbook, “The Elgar Companion to the Eurasian Economic Union”, followed in 2024.